Zac Leslie

-Zachary Leslie (born January 31, 1994) is a Canadian professional ice hockey defenceman currently playing under contract with HC Kunlun Red Star of the Kontinental Hockey League (KHL).
+Zachary Leslie (born January 31, 1994) is a Canadian professional ice hockey defenceman currently playing under contract with Adler Mannheim of the Deutsche Eishockey Liga (DEL).

 He was drafted 113rd overall by the Los Angeles Kings in the sixth round of the 2013 NHL Entry Draft and previously played for the Ontario Reign, Chicago Wolves, Stockton Heat and Belleville Senators in the American Hockey League (AHL).

 Playing career

 Junior

 After playing minor hockey in Ottawa, Leslie was drafted 63rd overall by the Guelph Storm in the 2010 OHL Priority Selection.

 In his Ontario Hockey League (OHL) debut on September 22, 2017, Leslie made his first OHL assist in a 6–3 win against the Windsor Spitfires.
 On November 19, 2011, he made his first OHL goal in a 5–0 win against the Erie Otters.
 Overall, he played 65 games with two goals and 15 assists in his rookie season.
 He improved his numbers in his sophomore season, playing 68 games with 12 goals and 28 assists.
 For the 2013–14 OHL season, Leslie played 60 games with 14 goals and 36 assists, en route to the Storm's third J. Ross Robertson Cup win and 2014 Memorial Cup final appearance.

 In his final OHL season, Leslie was selected as an alternate captain of the Guelph Storm, playing 57 games with 11 goals and 37 assists before having season-ending shoulder surgery.